LucasKonrath/arch-kata-mr-bill/arch-doc.md

   - More infrastructure management
   - Might be more expensive than serverless depending on the workflows

-## 3. Multiple DBs vs One Relational DB
+#### 5.3 Specialized DBs vs Postgresfor everything

 PROS:
 - Specialized DBs will incur better performance
-- No distributed monolith
-- Loosen coupling
+- Features for searching not present natively on Postgres

 CONS:
 - Higher cost to maintain
 - Higher integration between data sources and services needed

-## 4. Restrict to AWS vs Private Cloud
+#### 5.4 Restrict to AWS vs Private Cloud

 PROS:
 - Need to worry less about maintenance